 DIY epoxy countertops are created by mixing a resin with a hardener.
 Both substances are sold in liquid form and become solid when mixed.

-It hardens quickly, is tricky to work with, and messy which are the main disadvantages of epoxy countertops as we’ll discuss more thoroughly below.
+It hardens quickly, is tricky to work with, and messy which are the main disadvantages of epoxy countertops as I’ll discuss more thoroughly below.

 However, once installed, the result is a crystal-clear and glossy finish for your countertops unless you choose a textured epoxy product.

 Depending on how much epoxy gets used, you may add about one-eighth of an inch of shiny protective coating.

 You can purchase epoxy countertop kits or hire a professional to carry out the task.